 Living with Stage 4 Lung Cancer: Exercising after chemotherapy

-His bench pressing abilities notwithstanding, Dave continues to have chemotherapy every 21 days.
-On his non-treatment days, he spends his time sharing experiences and providing moral support to other cancer patients.
-He knows how important it is to be in a positive environment and does his part in making that happen.
+His bench pressing abilities notwithstanding, Dave continued to have chemotherapy every 21 days.
+On his non-treatment days, he spent his time sharing experiences and providing moral support to other cancer patients.
+He knew how important it is to be in a positive environment and did his part in making that happen.

 “My life is so much better.
 In fact, the last three years have been the best three years of my life.
 I am so thankful to have the strength to not worry about this.
 It is what it is.
 Live your life.
 Have fun.”

-Dave is about to celebrate his 50th birthday, a day he was certain he’d never see.
-He is “very much living life” and, true to his excellent sense of humor, gets a kick out of his mother still telling him what he should and shouldn’t eat.
-His oncology team continues to be amazed by how responsive he has been to chemo and will be first in line to wish him a very happy birthday, with many more to come.
+Dave got to celebrate his 50th birthday, a day he was certain he’d never see.
+He “very much lived life” and, true to his excellent sense of humor, got a kick out of his mother still telling him what he should and shouldn’t eaten.
+His oncology team was amazed by how responsive he had been to chemo and they were the first in line to wish him a very happy birthday.